-The other key management estimate is the macroeconomic assumptions (inflation and discount rates) used to record the provision at its present value.
+The other key management estimates are macroeconomic assumptions, being the inflation and discount rate applied to recognise the provision at a present value cost.

-Other assumptions in management's decommissioning provision include cost estimates (both externally and internally generated) for the deconstruction, decontamination and disposal of the centrifuges and related pipework.
+Other assumptions in management's decommissioning provision include cost estimates (both externally and internally generated) for the deconstruction, decontamination and disposal of the centrifuges and related infrastructure.

-This key audit matter is included as a significant issue related to the financial statements within the Audit Committee report on page 61, and is a key source of estimation uncertainty within note 2 to the consolidated financial statements on page 93.
-Further details on the site decommissioning provision are also provided in note 30 to the consolidated financial statements on page 146.
-The cost and timing of Urenco's long term nuclear activities are subject to external factors that Urenco can influence but not control, for example, government policy for long term disposal costs.
+This key audit matter is included as a significant matter related to the financial statements within the Audit Committee report on page 55, and is a key source of estimation uncertainty within note 2 to the consolidated financial statements on page 87.
+Further details on the site decommissioning provision are also provided in note 30 to the consolidated financial statements.